Knitting at the Library

 Here are a few highlights, especially good for Knitting for Others projects:

 Want to look at knitting or crochet books without venturing into the library?
-The library’s ebook collection, found in Libby/Overdrive or hoopla, has a vast collection of recent and classic books to read on your computer or mobile device.
+The library’s eBook collection, found in Libby/Overdrive or hoopla, has a vast collection of recent and classic books to read on your computer or download the mobile apps for reading on your favorite device.

-In Libby/Overdrive: Search the subject CRAFTS to find titles such as “Sock Yarn One-Skein Wonders,” “More Last Minute Knitted Gifts,” “Beyond the Square: Crochet Motifs,” and “Knitting Stitches Visual Encyclopedia.”
+In Libby/Overdrive: Search the subject CRAFTS to find titles such as “Sock Yarn One-Skein Wonders,” “More Last Minute Knitted Gifts,” “Cast on Bind Off” and “Knitting Stitches Visual Encyclopedia.”
+Titles in the Libby/Overdrive collection can also be found in the library’s online catalog.

-In hoopla: Use the Advanced Search feature and type in Knitting to find gems such as “Elizabeth Zimmermann’s Knitters Almanac” and newer titles such as “Knitted Animal Friends,” “We are Knitters,” and “Loopy Mango Knitting.”
-You will also find knitting for babies, adults, the home, toys, dogs, etc. There are over 300 titles to choose from and all available for immediate checkout and download.
+In hoopla: Use the Advanced Search feature and type in Knitting to find gems such as “Elizabeth Zimmermann’s Knitters Almanac” and newer titles such as “Knitted Animal Friends,” “We are Knitters,” and “Loopy Mango Knitting,” plus ones perfect for beginning knitting such as “Knit a Hat, a Beginner’s Guide to Knitting.”
+You will also find knitting patterns for babies, adults, the home, toys, dogs, etc. in the over 100 titles included in this collection.
+All are available for immediate checkout and download.

-You need to have a Princeton Public Library card to access our collections.
-If you don’t, check your local public library to see what ebook services they offer.
+You need to have a Princeton Public Library card to access our digital collections.
+If you are unable to get a PPL card, check with your local public library to see what eBook services they offer.

 Magazine Collection – Print and Digital

-The library has print subscriptions to a few knitting magazines and many more available through RBdigital’s digital magazine collection, which has recently expanded to include hundreds of titles in many subject areas.
-In print, the library has “Knit Simple,” “Interweave Knits,” and “Piecework.”
-Back issues check out for 3 weeks.
+The library has a print subscription to “Interweave Knits” and “Piecework.”
+Back issues of print magazines check out for 3 weeks.
 These are located in the Newsroom on the second floor.

 Creativebug, a crafting database, offers 1000+ online art and craft classes.
 You can watch the instructor-led classes on your own time, at your own pace.
 Access downloadable patterns for a variety of knitting or crochet projects.
 You need to have a Princeton Public Library card to access this database.